jaredpalmer/after.js/README.md

 yarn start
 ```

-Open localhost:3000 and look at the `pages` directiory
+Open localhost:3000 and look at the `src` directiory